gmzang/SpaceTimeTomography/README.md

 ## Usage
-The code is tested in Visual Studio 2015 and 2018 on 64 bits Windows 7/ Windows 10.
+The code is tested in Visual Studio 2015 and 2018 on 64 bits Windows 7 and Windows 10.

-To run the ST tomography framwork, you need to install  [argtable], [openmp], and [eigen] libraries
+To run the ST tomography framwork, you need to install  [argtable], [openmp],  [eigen], and [cimg] libraries

-For command usage, you can simpily use  `STTomography --help`  to find more detail:
+For command and parameter usage, you can find more detail in the [paper and supplement](https://vccimaging.org/Publications/Zang2018Space-time/), or simply use  `ST-Tomography --help`  to find more detail:
 ```
   -s, --Sigma=<double>                         Sigma in volume density reconstruction (default as 0.2)
   -t, --Tau=<double>                           Lambda in volume density reconstruction (default as 0.2)